Orlando Magic: Back to basics (2003–2008)

+Pinstripes return (2008–2017)

 For the 2008–09 season, the Magic have once again introduced new uniforms.
 The Magic returned to the pinstriped uniforms to commemorate the team's 20th anniversary.
 The current design combines the elements of the previous three uniform designs the Magic used in its 20-year history.
 The home jerseys are white with silver pinstripes, while the away jerseys are blue with white pinstripes.
 The font used for the number and player/team name has also been updated to a more modern look.
 Magic alternate logos are on the shorts and the back of the jersey.
 This is the fourth model in franchise history.

 As the Magic moved to the Amway Center in 2010, they unveiled a new logo that for the first time fully spelled "Magic", without the star instead of the A. They also unveiled a black alternate uniform, with silver pinstripes, mirroring the regular blue road uniform.
 They were usually worn as throwback uniforms as part of the NBA Hardwood Classics program.
 A variation of the uniform is also used for Noche Latina every March, with 'Orlando' substituted for 'El Magic', with 'El' in black and silver trim and 'Magic' in blue and silver trim.
 This was unveiled in the 2011–12 season.

+Silver sleeves and "Stars" jersey

 In 2014, Magic unveiled a silver uniform for the first time in their history.
 It was sleeved, and featuring white pinstripes along with blue, black and white trim for the letters and numbers.
 Unlike the three other uniforms, a different striping pattern will be used on the sides.
 In 2016, The Magic unveiled a third alternate uniform, featuring carbon as the primary color and without pinstripes.
 Named “Stars”, it featured the team's secondary logo and a blue, white and blue tricolor stripe in front, along with white lettering.

+Nike takes over (2017–2025)

 The Magic made only a few slight tweaks to their uniforms when Nike became the league's uniform provider in 2017.
 From 2017 to 2019, the Magic wore white "Association" uniforms, blue "Icon" uniforms and black "Statement" uniforms.
 With the exception of the black uniforms eliminating the blue side stripes and changing pinstripe colors from silver to blue, the set remained almost identical to the previous Adidas set.
 Beginning with the 2019–20 season, the black uniform became the "Icon" uniform while a new blue uniform served as the "Statement" uniform.
 The uniform was inspired from the different sets the Magic wore through the years, such as the silver star and black stripes with white pinstripes from the 1989–98 set, and the cleaner look of the 2003–08 set.
 This uniform was then tweaked prior to the 2022–23 season, adding black pinstripes (a nod to the 1989–98 uniforms) and black stripes with subtle star patterns (a nod to the 1998–2003 uniforms).
 Starting in 2020–21, the "Statement" uniforms would feature Jordan Brand's jumpman logo.
 Their jersey's sponsor is Disney.